 Moderation: Nicolaus Schafhausen

-The lecture is part of a series of talks that will be held under the motto art history today.
+Szewczyk’s lecture marks the start of a series of talks that will be held under the motto art history today.
 Art history is based on the assumption that scholarly reception and interpretation as such constitute activities tied to their historical context.
 Therefore, to look at visual art from a current point of view inevitably entails the superimposition of a contemporary perspective on a historical practice.
 The series of talks attempts to radicalize this view: What interests us today and why?

 Admission EUR 2